For us, by us

 Program delivery will be offered in both French & English and formats* and will include:

-- Indigenous Fire Marshal Service (IFMS) deliveries – IFMS Delivery Specialist that will provide on site/in person programs.
+- Indigenous Fire Marshal Service (IFMS) deliveries – IFMS resources that will provide on site/in person programs.

 - Train the Trainer deliveries – the IFMS will provide various support formats and mechanisms depending on the programs that will enable communities to learn how to deliver programs themselves.